English 101 - English Composition - Tracey Sherard

 Some Basic Information:

-While this is a Hybrid class that meets just once per week, it requires just as much—if not more--time and effort than a traditional in-person one meeting twice a week.
-You will be expected to complete the same amount of work (‘class time’ plus ‘homework’).
-Therefore, expect to spend 2 hours a week in class, and roughly 8 hours on reading and writing assignments for this course.
+While this is a 100% online course, it requires just as much—if not more--time and effort than a traditional in-person one meeting twice a week.
+You will be expected to complete the same amount of work.
+Therefore, expect to spend roughly 12 hours a week on reading and writing assignments for this course.

-Students who do well in online and hybrid courses tend to share the following qualities:
+Students who do well in online courses tend to share the following qualities:

 - They are good at motivating themselves to complete work by deadlines